hharas/aati/README.md

     x86_64-windows/
 ```

-- `aati_repo/`: your repository's directory, in it you can initialise a git repository and host it somewhere, like on Codeberg or GitLab.
+- `aati_repo/`: is your repository's directory, in it you can initialise a git repository and host it somewhere, like on Codeberg or GitLab.
-- `repo.toml`: the file that contains the data needed to be able to host this package repository.
+- `repo.toml`: is the file that contains the data needed to be able to host this package repository.
-- `x86_64-linux`: where amd64 linux packages are located.
+- `x86_64-linux`: is where amd64 linux packages are located.
-- `x86_64-windows`: where amd64 windows packages are located.
+- `x86_64-windows`: is where amd64 windows packages are located.
-- `aarch64-linux`: where ARMv8 linux packages are located.
+- `aarch64-linux`: is where ARMv8 linux packages are located.

 `repo.toml` is the most important file.
 It contains the following template at first: